MicrosoftDocs/visualfsharpdocs/docs/conceptual/pattern-matching-[fsharp].md

 [!code-fsharp[Main](snippets/fslangref2/snippet4814.fs)]

 ## Wildcard Pattern
 The wildcard pattern is represented by the underscore (`_`) character and matches any input, just like the variable pattern, except that the input is discarded instead of assigned to a variable.
-The wildcard pattern is often used within other patterns as a placeholder for values that are not needed in the expression to the right of the `-&gt;` symbol.
+The wildcard pattern is often used within other patterns as a placeholder for values that are not needed in the expression to the right of the `->` symbol.
 The wildcard pattern is also frequently used at the end of a list of patterns to match any unmatched input.
 The wildcard pattern is demonstrated in many code examples in this topic.
 See the preceding code for one example.

 ## Patterns That Have Type Annotations